donanalyst/donanalyst/README.md

 - 💞️ I’m looking to collaborate on working with data analytics and exploring on a mess data
 - 📫 How to reach me will be on my email vickamodia@yahoo.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I am a fan of watching horror movies and I love it very much especially when I watch it on mute.
+- ⚡ Fun fact: I have become a performer when I am alone at home.

 <!---
 donanalyst/donanalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.